Getting started with care in Hatfield

 As soon as we know their availability we will send you their profiles.
 It’s then up to you to decide which carer you like and we can book that carer straightaway.

 We recognise that it is helpful to meet a carer in advance of agreeing to an engagement.
-Where this cannot be easily arranged in person, we encourage you to arrange a video call (e.g. via Skype) with your recommended carer.
+Where this cannot be easily arranged in person, we encourage you to arrange a video call (e.g. via Zoom) with your recommended carer.

 We will ensure that you have the same carer each time, we will not send you different carers without contacting you first.
 This is usually only due to sickness or leave.